2404133455/docs/gameplay/Weapon-Combos.md

 As it turns out, yes, no and no. Similarly to the Shotgun and SMG, you might find yourself adopting a rushdown strategy.
 This is to be expected, but where does the bulk of this loadout's potential truly lie?
 In status effects!
 You can start burning somebody with the Flamethrower and then switch to the Sword to lop their head off, and they will take 30 damage in 5 seconds.
 You can do it in the opposite direction to achieve the exact same result (which matters, as every time a status effect is reapplied, it skips its damage tick), and you can mix and match DoT effects for different situations.
 It is really easy to hit somebody with either weapon (especially the Flamethrower), and both weapons cover each other's weaknesses in every department but range - the Flamethrower's weakness being ridiculous ammo consumption, which the Sword covers by not requiring any ammunition, and the Sword's weakness being lack of crowd control, which the Flamethrower excels in.
 On top of that, since neither weapon is particularly heavy, you open up many interesting avenues regarding movement techniques, like air blast jumps to save yourself some impulse.

 The obvious weakness of this loadout is that you need to get close to people to actually play the game, which was said in every paragraph already.
 This can really hurt against certain weapons (the Laser Rifle and the Electro-Zapper being your main weaknesses), so engage them carefully and ambush them whenever you can.
 However, you will find that it's not nearly as hard as you would expect, and while not a loadout with the strongest damage potential, it certainly performs better than it looks at first glance!
-Turn your brain off and slice away.
+And don't forget, you have a Pistol that can, with some practice, cover your notorious mid-range weakness.
+So turn your brain off and slice away.
 Or don't turn your brain off.
 You might wanna, though, since it's about to get heated.

 ### Sword + Plasma